 Development of the architecture program also conforms to the Ministry of Education's goal of increasing enrollment of female students.
-A complete (four-year) curriculum for the Architecture program has been developed and submitted to HU for review.
+A complete (four-year) curriculum for the Architecture program has been developed and submitted to HU for review and implementation (2).